SOFT2020-System-Integration/Mini-Project/README.md

 Our business case is to create a REST service where you can put items in a cart using rest.
 This can be used for e.g. a webstore or even in a storage managment system.

 ## Execution
+### Rest
-Open `RestBackendAndClient` in your favorite IDE, we used intelliJ.
+Open the `RestBackendAndClient` project in your favorite IDE, we used intelliJ.
 * To start the rest service, run the `RestApplication.java` class.
 This will start a local database through spring.
 * To start the client, run the `ClientApplication.java` class.
 This will run in your terminal and show some simple crud functions on our api.

+### SOAP
+Open the `SOAP` project in your favoite IDE, use used intelliJ.
+Run the `IPTester` class and it should show a list of geolocations.